-The pumping depression within the inland portion of the NMMA is present in both Spring and Fall 2013 groundwater elevation contours (Figure 6-5 and Figure 6-6).
-The area of the depression has increased and the surrounding groundwater elevations have declined, as compared to 2012.
+The pumping depression within the inland portion of the NMMA is present in both Spring and Fall 2014 groundwater elevation contours (Figure 6-5, Figure 6-6).
+The surrounding groundwater elevations have declined, as compared to 2013.

 6.1.4.
 Groundwater Gradients